fereshtehaghaei/Pandas-School-Academic-Data-Analysis/README.md

   - % Passing Math
   - % Passing Reading
   - % Overall Passing (The percentage of students that passed math **and** reading.)
-- Create a dataframe to hold the above results
+- Created a data-frame to hold the above results